CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/1 Introduction - exam questions.md

 ### What is Failure Mode and Effects Analysis (FMEA)?

-- FMEA is a method for identifying potential failures and analyzing their impact on the system.
+- FMEA is a systematic method for identifying potential failures in a process, product, or system, and analyzing their causes and effects to prioritize and prevent them.

 ### Give the three principal roles in a scrum team.
 Explain their main responsibilities.